 What To Serve With the Salmon Patties

-Salmon Cakes are salmon patties made with fresh salmon, which makes them really juicy and delicious.
-With a crisp breading exterior, the salmon cakes are far from bland, since they have onions, parsley, mustard, lemon and hot sauce to make them bursting with flavor in each bite.
+These salmon patties are made with fresh salmon, which makes them really juicy and delicious.
+With a crisp breading exterior, the salmon patties are far from bland, since they have onions, parsley, mustard, lemon and hot sauce to make them bursting with flavor in each bite.

 - Prep Time: 15 mins